Future Drive & Northside Drive Extension

 The management of the project was transitioned to the City of North Charleston on November 17, 2009.
-Weber Drive construction is complete.
-Construction for Future Drive and Northside Drive Extension was awarded June 7, 2013 and work began in September 2013.
+Weber Drive (renamed Ingleside Boulevard) construction is complete.
+Construction for Future Drive and Northside Drive Extension was awarded June 7, 2013 and work began in October 2013.
 Utility work to extend a sewer main through the project area is currently underway.

 The three-phase project is intended to provide traffic congestion relief by means of connecting U.S. Highway 78 to both Palmetto Commerce Parkway and Northside Drive (the existing frontage road along Interstate 26 that connects to Ashley Phosphate Road).
 The project will build three new four-lane roads and will provide motorists with additional route options within the currently congested area.
 In addition to alternative travel routes, the project provides access for future development upon approximately 1,000 acres of adjacent property.

 Phase-1 of the project, Weber Drive, begins at the intersection of Hwy-78 and Shipley Street (approximately 3,000 feet west of the I-26 / Hwy-78 interchange) and will extend southerly for approximately 2,000 feet.